Heineken/REFPROP2Modelica/readme.md

 4. Call "make all" and "sudo make install" as well as "sudo make fixit" to compile and install the wrapper library.
 5. Set the path to the REFPROP program directory with the constant String REFPROP_PATH (at the beginning of the Modelica package).
 It should look something like: constant String REFPROP_PATH = "/opt/refprop/";

 To remove the files from your system, please use "sudo make uninstall".
-Please be aware that you might need a copy of the Poco C++ framework to compile future versions the wrapper files yourself.
+Please be aware that you need a copy of the Poco C++ framework to compile future versions of the wrapper files yourself.
 You can find it at: http://pocoproject.org/.
 The general idea is to use this framework to implement platform independent library loading and caching, but it is still a long way to go.

 ## General Remarks
 Please note that you need a working and licensed copy of Refprop in order to use the software provided here.
 This is not a replacement for Refprop.

+## Links
+If you are interested in this kind of software, you might also consider the following projects:

+1.  https://github.com/Heineken/REFPROP2Modelica (The original version of this library)
+2.  https://github.com/thorade/HelmholtzMedia (A Modelica implementation the Helmholtz functions)
+3.  http://coolprop.sourceforge.net/ (A free fluid property library also based on Helmholtz formulation)